Helping families reach new milestones

-Neuropsychological evaluations help clarify how a child thinks, learns, and processes information.
-When children experience academic, attention, social, or emotional challenges, a structured assessment can provide valuable insight into the underlying causes and guide effective support.
+Neuropsychological and psychological evaluations help clarify how a child thinks, learns, feels, and behaves.
+When children experience academic, attention, social, or emotional challenges, a structured evaluation can provide valuable insight into the underlying causes and guide effective support.

 Depending on the nature of the concerns, evaluations may take either a comprehensive or targeted approach.
-Some assessments examine multiple areas of functioning in order to understand complex learning or developmental profiles, while others focus on answering a specific diagnostic question such as Attention-Deficit/Hyperactivity Disorder (ADHD) or Autism Spectrum Disorder (ASD).
+Some assessments examine multiple areas of functioning to understand complex learning or developmental profiles, while others focus on a specific diagnostic question such as ADHD or Autism Spectrum Disorder.
+In cases where concerns are primarily emotional or behavioral, a psychological evaluation may be recommended to better understand a child’s internal experience and guide treatment planning.

-At Milestones Psychology, we offer several types of neuropsychological evaluations designed to clarify diagnoses, understand a child’s strengths and areas of challenge, and guide effective supports at home, in school, and in clinical settings.
+At Milestones Psychology, we offer a range of evaluation types designed to clarify diagnoses, identify strengths and areas of challenge, and provide actionable recommendations for home, school, and clinical support.

 Comprehensive Neuropsychological Evaluation